From HHH, Red-Teaming, and Jailbreaks to Safety Training, Evaluation, and Vulnerabilities

 4. Defenses & Safety Training

-Defenses split into three types by point of action: the training side writes safety into the weights (§4.1–4.2 loss/reward, §4.5 privilege order), the representation side rewrites internal harmful trajectories (§4.4), and the runtime intercepts independently at the I/O boundary (§4.3).
+Defenses split into five types by point of action: the training side writes safety into the weights (§4.1–4.2 loss/reward, §4.5 privilege order), the inference-time side explicitly thinks about safety in the CoT (§4.6), the representation side rewrites internal harmful trajectories (§4.4), and runtime guardrails intercept independently at the I/O boundary (§4.3, §4.7).

 4.1 Safe RLHF — reward + cost Dual Models + Lagrangian